Deepesh70/Deepesh70/Readme.md

 ### 👋 About Me

     A full stack developer with a passion for creating dynamic and responsive web applications.
-Skilled in both front-end and back-end technologies, I enjoy turning complex problems into simple, beautiful, and intuitive designs.
-When I'm not coding, you'll find me exploring the latest tech trends or contributing to open-source projects.

 - 🔭 I’m currently working on a BlackBookEdu that aims to **provide a comprehensive platform for students**.
 - 🌱 I’m currently diving deep into **Machine Learning and Data Science**.